benignware-legacy/broccoli-mincer/README.md

 > Mince broccoli with sprockets

-This broccoli-plugin let's you integrate mincer sprockets engine with your build.
+This broccoli-plugin let's you integrate [Mincer sprockets engine](https://github.com/nodeca/mincer "View mincer project at github.com") with your build.

 Basic Usage
 -----------